Koreans in China: Late Qing era

+Migration Ban

-In 1677, Manchus sealed the area north of Baekdu Mountain, Yalu River, and Tumen River as a conservation area of their ancestors' birthplace, and prohibited Koreans and other non-Manchu ethnic people from entering the area.
-The Joseon rulers were also forced by the Qing government to implement harsh penalties to prevent Koreans from entering the sealed areas.
-As a result, the areas became obsolete with no human settlements.
-But there were still Koreans living nearby who took the risk to collect ginseng, hunt animals, or cultivate agricultural products in the prohibited area.
-In 1740, the Qing government extended the ban to the whole Northeast China region.
+In 1677, Manchus sealed the area north of Baekdu Mountain and the Yalu and Tumen Rivers as a conservation area of their ancestors' birthplace, and prohibited Koreans and people of other non-Manchu ethnicities from entering the area.
+The Joseon rulers were also forced by the Qing authorities to implement harsh penalties to prevent Koreans from entering the sealed areas.
+These Koreans were mostly seasonal or even illegal migrants because the Manchu leaders of the Qing Dynasty considered the Northeast, especially the Yanbian area, their sacred ancestral homeland and strictly forbade Han and other non-Manchu peoples from disturbing the region.
+As a result, the areas became deserted with no human settlement But there were still Koreans living nearby who took the risk to collect ginseng, hunt animals, or cultivate agricultural products in the prohibited area.
+In 1740, the Qianlong Emperor extended the ban to the whole of Manchuria.

+Ban Lifted

-During the second half of the nineteenth century, Northeast China increasingly became obsolete after 200 years of Manchus' closure to the region.
-The Russian Empire meanwhile seized the opportunity to encroach this region.
+During the second half of the nineteenth century, Northeast China increasingly became depopulated after 200 years of Manchus' closure to the region.
+The Russian Empire meanwhile seized the opportunity to encroach on this region.
 In 1860, the Qing government was forced to sign the Convention of Peking and ceded more than 1 million square kilometers to the Russians.
-Pressed by the situations, the Qing government lifted the ban on Northeast China in 1860, and lifted the ban on the Yalu River and Tumen River area in 1875 and 1881 respectively.
+Pressed by the situation, the Qing government lifted the ban on Northeast China in 1860 and lifted the ban on the Yalu River and Tumen River area in 1875 and 1881 respectively.

 During the years between 1860 and 1870, several unprecedented natural disasters struck the northern part of the Korean Peninsula.
 Meanwhile, peasant revolts in the south spread to the north.
 Large numbers of Korean refugees moved to the north banks of the Tumen and Yalu rivers during those turbulent times.
 In 1879, there were 8722 Korean households living in 28 villages in Tonghua, Huairen, Kuandian, Xinbin areas, with a total population of more than 37,000.
 In 1881, the Qing government established a special bureau to recruit farmers to cultivate the land and allocated the 700 by 45-square-kilometer area north of the Tumen River as the special farming areas for Korean farmers.

 The Qing government strengthened the management of Korean emigrants during the start of the 20th century.
-Korean emigrants were able to obtain land ownership if they were willing to adopt Manchu's dress codes such as the Queue hairstyle and pay taxes to the Qing government.
-But most of the Korean emigrants considered adopting Manchu's addressing codes a discriminatory policy of assimilation.
+Korean emigrants were able to obtain land ownership if they were willing to adopt the dress codes required by the Manchu government, such as the Queue hairstyle, and pay taxes to the Qing government.
+However, most of the Korean emigrants considered that official dress codes were a discriminatory policy of assimilation.

+In 1881, numbers of ethnic Koreans in Yanbian were less than 10,000.
 By 1910, the number of Korean migrants in China reached about 260,000, with around 100,000 of them living in the current-day Yanbian Korean Autonomous Prefecture.